-In this post, I'll talk about two of the fastest ways to earn reward points – groceries and gas – because you make these purchases regularly.
+I'll talk about two of the fastest ways to earn reward points – groceries and gas – because you make these purchases regularly.
 Groceries every week and gas every other.
 Most grocery stores and gas stations will have a points program.
-In some cases they've even partnered with a credit card company, so you'll earn faster when you shop and purchase with both.
+In some cases, your credit card may offer additional rewards/bonus points on these types of purchases.

 The easiest way to explain point stacking is to give you a couple of examples of what I do.

-The best part: once you're all setup you won't have to think about it, just use the app to buy your gas and the points will start rolling in.
-In this situation, I’ll earn 2% AMA Reward Dollars, save 2.5¢/liter, earn 1 Esso Extra point/dollar spent and earn 2 Circle Reward points/dollar spent.
+The best part: once you're all set up you won't have to think about it, just use the app to buy your gas and the points will start rolling in.
+In this situation, I’ll earn 2% AMA Reward Dollars, save 2.5¢/litre, earn 1 Esso Extra point/dollar spent and earn 2 Circle Reward points/dollar spent.
 I take advantage of four different reward programs for one tank of gas.
-For 50 liters of gas at 106.4¢ (108.9¢ - 2.5¢) it costs me $53.20.
+For 50 litres of gas at 106.4¢ (108.9¢ - 2.5¢) it costs me $53.20.
 What does that add up to?

-- 106 Circle Reward™ points because I used my Servus World Elite Mastercard
+- 106 Circle Rewards® points with my Servus World Elite Mastercard.

 - $1.06 in AMA Reward Dollars